-Answers to common questions about AsoTools functionality and security.
+Answers to common questions about Terminalus functionality and security.

 Open Terminalus, create a new host, specify host, port and user, then choose authentication (password or key) and click Connect.
 The connection will open in a new tab.